nothke/shakedown-docs/modding.md

 Another thing is that the pivot should be inside the convex mesh

-### Stage
+## Stage

-Object MUST have a single layer of vertex color, which is used for baked ambient light (shadow + GI).
+Object MUST have at least one layer of vertex color, which is used for baked ambient light (shadow + GI).
 The vertex color is multiplied with texture.
-If an object does not have a layer it will be rendered black.
+If an object does not have this layer it will be rendered black.

-Only 1 texture per material and 1 uv layer is supported.
+Standard (non-splat) materials support only 1 texture per and 1 uv layer per material.

 To summarize, valid vertex data is:
 - position - vec3 float
-- color - vec4 unorm short
 - uv - vec2 float
+- color0 - vec3 unorm short or float
+- color1 - vec3 unorm short or float

 Any other attributes (like normals) will be discarded.

-All object's scale MUST have unit scale (meaning the scale must be 1, 1, 1), otherwise mesh colliders will not work correctly.
+Scale of all objects that you wish to have colliders on MUST have unit scale (meaning the scale must be 1, 1, 1), otherwise collisions will not work correctly.
 You can apply scale in blender, by selecting objects then pressing ctrl+A -> Scale.

 #### Surfaces

+Note: I use the word "surface" to mean a physical surface - how a surface influences the car and game, e.g. ice makes the car slide, tarmac is sealed and very grippy, snow is loose and emits white particles..
+Not to be confused with "material" which is graphical property of a mesh, although materials do map to surfaces, but they're not the same thing.

-There are currently 2 physical surfaces: tarmac and dirt.
-Any object primitives (submeshes) that have materials with `tarmac` or `road` in their names will use tarmac surface, and everything else will use dirt.
+There are currently 2 default-material physical surfaces: tarmac and dirt.
+Any object primitives (submeshes) that have materials with `tarmac` or `road` (and are not splat) in their names will use tarmac surface, and everything else will use dirt.

+Splat materials have a separate surface system that blends between surfaces using vertex colors.
+See [Splat Material](#Splat-Material).

 #### Object tags